 - Dullness to their skin and it might look flaky or patchy.

-- Their skin may look grey in patches.
+- Their skin may look grey, or lighter in patches.

 - Puffing of the throat, beard and body to stretch the skin.

 - Yawning frequently – also to stretch the skin.

 - Eyes bulging more often – again to stretch the skin.

 - Large areas of skin hanging off like in the picture.
 Pieces of skin may be left around the tank.